 While Zamora’s Semana Santa processions may be more somber than those of Spain’s southern regions, their celebrations are the oldest in the country.
 The first processions here were recorded in 1179, making this Spanish town’s traditions almost 850 years old.
 Here, they recall medieval festivities by wearing monk’s robes instead of the traditional penitente robes and carrying torches instead of candles.

-Not only are the streets filled during Semana Santa, the tables are as well.
+Not only are the streets filled during Semana Santa, but the tables are also.
 Special desserts are made for this holiday, with torrijas being one of the most well-known.
 Bread is soaked in milk and eggs and later fried and covered with honey or sugar, a treat that is reminiscent of French toast.
 Pestiños are deep-fried fritters that are typical of Andalusia, and Monas de Pascua is an Easter cake found in Catalunya and Valencia.

 Semana Santa in Spain is full of extraordinary experiences, beautiful and ornate works of art, and delicious food.
 Though you may not be able to travel to Seville, Malaga or Zamora for Semana Santa, come celebrate Easter in New York City at one of Socarrat’s three locations.